Marco Sansovini: Spezia

 Despite failed to keep Immobile and Insigne whom both joined Pescara in temporary deals, as well as coach Zeman, Sansovini also left the club on 21 June 2012 to Serie B newcomer Spezia for €150,000 fee in a two-year contract.
 On 25 July 2013, Sansovini added one more year to the contract.
 On 10 January 2014, he was signed by Novara in temporary deal.

 Virtus Entella

 On 19 July 2014, he was signed by Virtus Entella.

 Second return to Pescara

 On 2 February 2015, Sansovini returned to Pescara in a temporary deal; Aniello Cutolo moved to opposite direction on the same day.
 On 27 June Pescara signed him outright.

 On 27 January 2016, Sansovini was signed by Lega Pro club Cremonese in a temporary deal.

 Teramo

 On 20 July 2016, Sansovini left for Teramo in a two-year loan.

 Serie D

 On 5 August 2019, he joined Serie D club San Nicolò Notaresco.

+Coaching career

+Sansovini was appointed as coach of Pescara's under-16 team in the summer of 2020.
+In February 2021, he was promoted to the first team as the assistant of head coach Gianluca Grassadonia.

+In the summer of 2021, he leaves Pescara to become the new manager of SPAL's under-16 team.
+At the end of the season, he doesn't renew his contract with the club from Ferrara.

+In November 2022, Sansovini is appointed as head coach of Ortona, a club playing in the Abruzzo Eccellenza league.
+However, he is not able to avoid relegation, with the team dropping down to Promozione.

+In August 2023, Sansovini joined Pineto and is currently in charge of the club's Primavera team.